Modular Neural Image Signal Processing: Introduction and Related Work

-\paragraph{Contributions.} We introduce a fine-grained modular ISP framework that provides explicit control over the entire raw rendering process through well-defined, interpretable components, while supporting diverse picture styles with lightweight to moderate model capacity.~Our framework achieves state-of-the-art results across multiple picture styles and offers full user control over the rendering pipeline for further customization.~To demonstrate its practicality, we develop an interactive photo-editing tool built upon our modular ISP, enabling users to process raw images from unseen cameras, select or interpolate between picture styles, and apply photo-editing adjustments---all within a fast and lightweight system.
-Furthermore, we describe how the tool supports unlimited re-rendering of saved images by embedding raw data within output JPEGs, and how it extends to editing standard sRGB images produced by unknown third-party cameras or software.
+\textbf{Contributions.} We introduce a fine-grained modular neural ISP framework that provides explicit control over the raw-to-sRGB rendering process through well-defined, interpretable components while supporting multiple picture styles with lightweight to moderate model capacity.
+By explicitly decomposing the pipeline into functionally constrained stages, our design promotes scalability, interpretability, and flexibility, enabling targeted debugging, independent module refinement, and reuse across cameras and picture styles without retraining the entire system.
+Our framework achieves state-of-the-art results across diverse picture styles and enables full user control over the rendering pipeline.
+To demonstrate its practical value, we develop an interactive photo-editing tool built upon our modular ISP, enabling users to process raw images from unseen cameras, select or interpolate between picture styles, apply editing adjustments, and re-render saved images by embedding raw data within output JPEG files.
+The tool also extends to editing standard sRGB images produced by unknown third-party cameras or software, all within a fast and lightweight system.